Giddy111/Student-Counselling-Website-with-Chat-Application/README.md

 - XAMPP

 # DOCUMENTATION OF THE SOFTWARE:
-- This website is uses the name TenderPath
+- This website uses the name TenderPath
 - Download WinRAR because it is needed to extract the files:
 - WinRAR download site: https://www.win-rar.com/download.html?&L=0
 - Download xampp from the internet using any web browser of your choice: